lukejcollins/nixos-build/README.md

 - `configuration.nix`: NixOS system configuration.
 - `home.nix`: Contains configurations for the user's environment, including home-manager packages and shell setup.
 - `user-config.nix`: User and home path details
+= `hyprland-config.nix`: Config for the Hyprland window manager
 - `dotfiles/`: Contains various dotfiles that can be linked or copied to user's home.

 ## Dependencies